 Wandering along the tunnels of the city of David is one of the most unique things to do in Jerusalem.
 There are two main tunnels that you can opt to walk along – Hezekiah’s tunnel, and the warren tunnel.

-The tunnels were built in 700 BC and lead to hidden water springs where Kings were coronated.
-Walking through Hezekiah’s tunnel is done in pitch black darkness so be sure to pack a flashlight!
+The tunnels were built in 700 BC and led to hidden water springs where Kings were coronated.
+Walking through Hezekiah’s tunnel is done in pitch-black darkness.
+Be sure to pack a flashlight!

 Discover Ein Kerem

 If you are interested to go off the beaten path in Jerusalem, head to Ein Kerem.
 This is a lovely little village of Arab-built stone houses surrounded by leafy Lebanese pine trees.